Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 Does SPC flooring feel cold underfoot?
 SPC is firmer and slightly cooler underfoot than WPC or carpet due to its stone core.
 The pre-attached EVA underlayment helps, and the floor warms up quickly in heated rooms.
 For maximum warmth, SPC is compatible with most radiant underfloor heating systems.

 How long does SPC flooring last?
-With proper care, SPC flooring with a 20mil wear layer lasts 20 to 30 years in residential use.
-Portofino SPC comes with a lifetime residential warranty and a 25-year commercial limited warranty.
+With proper care, SPC flooring with a 20 mil wear layer lasts 20 to 30 years in residential use.
+With a 27 mil wear layer, 25 to 35 years.
+Portofino SPC comes with a lifetime residential warranty.

 Can SPC flooring be repaired?
 Individual planks can be replaced if damaged since it is a floating floor.
 There is no need to replace the entire floor for localized damage.